Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Michelle Ponce almost 4 years ago
+Michelle Ponce over 4 years ago

 There is no reason for Phoenix to have a police budget that is over 50% of the city budget.
 L.A.'s police budget is but 17% of the city budget.